-The student will apply the concepts of robots and automation by building a small automation system.
+4 credits The student will apply the concepts of robots and automation by building a small automation system.
 This automation cell will be accomplished within the framework of an assigned team of students.
 Student will apply learned concepts studied in previous classes.
 These concepts will assist in building, testing, and running their automated work cell.
 Student will develop, and apply project planning, time management and cooperative methods with their team members to build their work cell.
 Student will learn how to design and make parts for this project.
 Student also will specify and purchase parts as well as, analyze system malfunctions, which may occur to the modular level.
 Student will practice the skills needed to interface and make repairs.
-Prerequsites: Electricity & Controls for Industry, 10414201; Manufacturing Materials, 10420126; Robotics for Industrial Automation 1, 10620170; PLCs Industrial Automation 2; 10628402; Safety for Industry, 10628420; Co-requisites: Robotics for Industrial Automation 2, 10620172; Computer-Assisted Desgin-2D, 10623400; Fluid Power 3 for Industry, 10628302; Programmable Automation Controller 1, 10628403
+Prerequisites: 10-414-201, 10-420-126, 10-628-170, 10-628-402, 10-628-420.
+Co-requisites:

-10-628-451 Integration of Mechanisms And Controls 2
+10-628-451 Integration of Mechanisms